loosolab/SC-Framework/README.md

 ## Idioms
 ### 1. Notebook structure
 All notebooks follow the same general template and rules:
+- Notebooks usually start with loading the adata object and a cell for user inputs.
 - Cells with a blue background require user input.
 - Most cells are locked and normally should not be changed.
-- Notebooks usually start with loading the adata object and a cell for user inputs.
 - The last step of a notebook is to store the analyzed adata as a `.h5ad` file to be used by following analysis steps.

 ### 2. Module settings
-The SC framework provides a settings class (`SctoolboxConfig`) that is intended to set options not related to analysis like output paths, number of threads, file prefixes, logging level.
-The settings can be changed using the above mentioned class or via loading a config file (`sctoolbox.utils.settings_from_config`).
+The SC framework provides a settings class (`SctoolboxConfig`)
+- (`SctoolboxConfig`) is intended to set options not related to analysis like output paths, number of threads, file prefixes, logging level.
+- The settings can be changed using the above mentioned class or via loading a config file (`sctoolbox.utils.settings_from_config`).

 ### 3. Logging
-The framework provides two ways of logging.
-One being traditional logging usually written to a log file.
+The framework provides two ways of logging:
+1- Traditional logging written to a log file.
 This includes messages, warnings and errors that appear during execution of functions.
-The second is called function logging.
-Whenever a function that receives an adata object is executed a log will be added to the adata (`adata.uns["sctoolbox"]["log"]`) that stores information regarding the function call (name of the executed function, the parameters, the start time, who executed it, etc.).
-The function log can be accessed with `sctoolbox.utils.get_parameter_table(adata)`
+2- The second is 'function logging'.
+This will be added to the adata (`adata.uns["sctoolbox"]["log"]`) each time a function that receives an adata object is executed, and stored information regarding the function call (name of the executed function, the parameters, the start time, who executed it, etc.).
+- The function log can be accessed using `sctoolbox.utils.get_parameter_table(adata)`

 ## Getting Started
-Once the evironment is set up and everything is installed it is time for starting an analysis using the provided jupyter notebooks.
-This can be done in a few easy steps:
+Once the evironment is set up and everything is installed, the analysis can be started using the provided jupyter notebooks.
+This can be done in a few steps:

-1. Select the notebooks that fit to you datatype.
-At the moment we provide notebooks to analyze scRNA or scATAC data.
-The notebooks are located in directories in the root of this repository:
+1. Select the notebooks that fit to your datatype. (for example: scRNA or scATAC data).
+The notebooks are located in the fowllowing directories of the repository root:
     - scRNA: `rna_analysis/`
     - scATAC: `atac_analysis/`

-2. 1.
-Copy the folder of the step above to your preferred analysis path.
-E.g.: `cp -r rna_analysis/ /my/groubreaking/analysis/`
+2. Copy the folder of the step above to your preferred analysis path. `cp -r rna_analysis/ /my/groubreaking/analysis/`

-   2. (optional) We provide notebooks that are independent of the datatype.
-They are located in `general_notebooks/`.
-If you intend to run one (or more) of them we recommend to copy them to same directory as the other analysis notebooks.
-E.g. if you want to run pseudotime analysis `cp general_notebooks/pseudotime_analysis.ipynb /my/groubreaking/analysis/rna_analysis/notebooks/`
+3. (optional) Some notebooks are independent of the datatype, located in `general_notebooks/`.
+Those can be copied to the same directory as the other analysis notebooks.
+	E.g. `cp general_notebooks/pseudotime_analysis.ipynb /my/groubreaking/analysis/rna_analysis/notebooks/`

-3. Access the notebooks within the directory and run them in order to do your analysis (general notebooks should be run last).
+4. Access the notebooks within the directory and run them in order to do your analysis (General notebooks should be run last).

 ## Folder structure
-While going through the analysis notebooks a folder structure is created to store all the results and intermediate steps (figures, .h5ad files, tables etc.).
+While going through the analysis notebooks, a folder structure is created to store all the results and intermediate step files (figures, .h5ad files, tables etc.).
 The default structure is created in the `*_analysis` directory that contains the notebooks.
 It is independent of datatype.

 ```
 └── *_analysis